wifinigel/mist-utils/README.md

 (Note, each time you close your command window, this will need to be repeated)

-Permanently set the env var:
+Permanently set the env var for all command windows you open:

 1. Click on the Windows start button
 2. Type the word "environment"